apollographql/apollo-client/docs/source/meteor.md

 ## Subscriptions

 You can also use GraphQL subscriptions with your Meteor app if you need to.
-Here is the code needed to enhance your network interface client-side and setting up things server-side.
+The following code gives an example of a complete configuration that enables all the features of subscriptions in addition to base GraphQL.

 ### Client
 ```js